fitareq/leetcode-solution-kotlin/README.md

 ## Contributing 🤝

 Feel free to contribute by:
-1. Forking the repository
-2. Creating a feature branch
-3. Committing your changes
-4. Opening a pull request
+1. Adding new solutions
+2. Improving existing solutions
+3. Adding test cases
+4. Enhancing documentation

+Please ensure your contributions follow the established documentation standards.

 ## License 📄

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.